 🚩 Walk away from any walker who:

-• Won't do a meet-and-greet before the first walk ("just give me the key and I'll handle it") — A walker who skips this step cannot know your dog's triggers, thresholds, or handling needs.
-The first walk becomes an experiment with your dog as the test subject.
+- Won't do a meet-and-greet before the first walk — They cannot know your dog's triggers or handling needs.
+The first walk becomes an experiment.

-• Walks more than 4-5 dogs at once — One handler cannot physically control six dogs if one reacts.
-When a fight breaks out or a dog bolts, the others are unattended.
-This isn't a preference; it's a physics problem.
+- Walks more than 4-5 dogs at once — One handler cannot physically control six dogs if one reacts.
+When a fight breaks out, the others are unattended.

-• Can't explain their emergency protocols — If they hesitate when you ask "what happens if my dog gets loose?" or "which emergency vet would you use?", they have no plan.
-When emergencies happen, people without plans freeze.
+- Can't explain their emergency protocols — If they hesitate when you ask "what happens if my dog gets loose?", they have no plan.
+People without plans freeze.

-• Doesn't know your neighborhood — A walker unfamiliar with your area will discover hazards (aggressive dogs behind fences, construction zones, high-traffic crossings) in real-time with your dog.
+- Doesn't know your neighborhood — They will discover hazards in real-time with your dog.
 That's backwards.

-• Uses only flat collars or retractable leashes — Retractable leashes provide no control in emergencies; the thin cord causes friction burns when grabbed, and the mechanism fails under sudden stress.
+- Uses only flat collars or retractable leashes — Retractable leashes provide no control in emergencies.
 Flat collars on pullers risk tracheal damage and escape.

-• Seems uninterested in your dog's specifics — A walker who doesn't ask about reactivity, fears, or medical conditions will handle your dog generically.
-Generic handling ignores the exact issues that require specialized attention.
+- Seems uninterested in your dog's specifics — Generic handling ignores the exact issues that require specialized attention.

-• Has no references or reviews from verifiable clients — Without third-party verification, you're trusting their self-assessment.
-People overestimate their own competence; references expose the gap.
+- Has no references or reviews from verifiable clients — Without third-party verification, you're trusting their self-assessment.
+People overestimate their own competence.

-• Charges significantly below market rates — At $15 for a 30-minute walk in Chicago, the math doesn't work without cutting corners: insurance, equipment quality, time per dog, or the walk duration itself.
+- Charges significantly below market rates — At $15 for a 30-minute walk in Chicago, the math doesn't work without cutting corners on insurance, equipment, or attention.

-• Uses personal Venmo/Cashapp instead of a professional platform — No paper trail means no recourse if something goes wrong.
+- Uses personal Venmo/Cashapp instead of a professional platform — No paper trail means no recourse.
 No platform means no insurance backing the transaction.
-You're unprotected.

 The Meet-and-Greet Is Non-Negotiable